🧠 Second Brain

 A declarative data pipeline is characterized by not specifying the execution order.
 Instead, it allows each step or task to autonomously determine the optimal time and method for execution.

-The essence of a declarative approach is in describing what a program should accomplish, as opposed to dictating the specific control flow.
-This approach is a hallmark of Functional Data Engineering, which is a declarative programming paradigm, contrasting with the imperative programming paradigms.
+The essence of a declarative approach is describing what a program should accomplish rather than dictating the specific control flow.
+This approach is a hallmark of Functional Data Engineering, a declarative programming paradigm that contrasts with imperative programming paradigms.

 # Functional Programming and Its Relation